adamkrogh/goodreads-dotnet/README.md

 - review.create — Add review.
 - review.edit — Edit a review.
 - review.destroy — Delete a book review.
-- reviews.list — Get the books on a members shelf.
 - review.recent_reviews — Recent reviews from all members..
-- review.show — Get a review.
 - review.show_by_user_and_book — Get a user's review for a given book.
 - series.show — See a series.
 - series.list — See all series by an author.